-Lingala, sometimes called Ngala, is a Bantu lanuage spoken mainly in the Democratic Republic of Congo (DRC) and in the Republic of Congo, and also spoken in Angola and the Central African Republic.
+Lingala, sometimes called Ngala, is a Bantu language spoken mainly in the Democratic Republic of Congo (DRC) and in the Republic of Congo and also spoken in Angola and the Central African Republic.

 The Congolese are extremely friendly.
 They commonly stop to greet friends, and even strangers, on the street, and their warmth spills out of their language in colorful bursts.
 For example, in the morning, a Lingala native speaker would greet by asking, “Hello, is that you?
 (Mbote, Yo wana?), or Are you awake?
 (Olamuki?)!

 With our Lingala Starter Microlearning Course, you can: